systematic-magic/withdrawal/w_procedure.rst

 	Zoya confirms the request by sending email to Justin.

 Step 3.
-	Upon receipt of confirmation from Zoya, Justin withdraws article in JPS. |br|
+	Upon receipt of confirmation from Zoya, Justin withdraws article in JPS.

 	Steps in JPS.

 	.. image:: /_static/withdraw_unwithdraw_jps.png
 	   :alt: JPS: withdrawal procedure
-	   :scale: 40%
+	   :scale: 30%

 	In "Advanced Manuscript Tasks" (on the article page), click on "Withdraw / Unwithdraw Manuscript".

 	.. image:: /_static/withdraw_jps.png
 	   :alt: JPS: withdrawal procedure
-	   :scale: 40%
+	   :scale: 30%

 	Specify "Withdraw Reason" and type in "Withdraw Comments".
 Click on "Withdraw" button.